-Requirements: Most wind turbine technicians get their certificates in wind energy technology by graduating technical schools or colleges.
+Requirements: Most wind turbine technicians get their certificates in wind energy technology by graduating from technical schools or colleges.

 More information: Canadian Wind Energy Association

-Even though this job doesn’t require a formal education, if you want to become an instructor, you need to attend an instructor training course.
-It will allow you to acquire a license which will serve as proof that you’ve completed a sufficient number of jumps and are familiar enough with safety measures to be able to pass your knowledge to others.
+Even though this job doesn’t require formal education, if you want to become an instructor, you need to attend an instructor training course.
+It will allow you to acquire a license that will serve as proof that you’ve completed a sufficient number of jumps and are familiar enough with safety measures to be able to pass your knowledge to others.